 If your content is going on your Instagram story, keep it vertical.
 If it’s going on YouTube, make it horizontal.
 If it’s going on several platforms, film your assets with plenty of room for cropping and editing in post-production.

-Learn more about social media trends in our free Top Creative Trends eBook by clicking the image below
+Learn more about social media trends in our free Top Creative Trends of 2021 eBook by clicking the image below